How Clive Sinclair pioneered the world's first Smart car and other inventions out of his A.I. Meta Lab

 Production Sinclair A-bike Electric folding bike by Sir Clive Sinclair

-In 2015, an upgraded electric A-bike was successfully launched on Kickstarter and marketed as the lightest folding eBike in the World.
-The A-bike had now become a force to be reckoned with inside the cycling community.
+An upgraded electric assist A-bike was first previewed by Sinclair Research in 2010, and was successfully launched on Kickstarter in 2015.
+Marketed as the lightest folding eBike in the World, the A-bike had now become a force to be reckoned with inside the cycling community.

 2017